dedepene/odoo/doc/dev/player_attendance/IMPLEMENTATION_HANDOVER.md

 - `confirmation_time` (Datetime) - When confirmed
 - `is_walkin` (Boolean) - Walk-in player flag
 - `walkin_reason` (Selection) - Trial, makeup, advancement, other
-- `billing_item_id` (Many2one → academy.billing.item) - Link to billing
+- `billing_item_id` (Many2one → academy.billing.item) - **DEPRECATED**: This link is no longer used in the new billing model.

 **SQL Constraints**:
 - Unique constraint on (session_id, player_id) - One attendance per player per session

 **Business Rules**:
-- Created ONLY when coach marks player as present during confirmation
+- Created ONLY when coach marks player as present during confirmation.
-- Cannot be deleted if billed (linked to billing_item_id)
-- Player must be eligible (in skill group or walk-in)
+- A player with no `academy.attendance` record for a session is considered absent.
+This is cross-referenced with `academy.session.absence` records to determine if the absence was excused.

 **File**: `custom_addons/academy_schedule/models/academy_attendance.py` (lines 1-185)

 ---

 #### 2. `academy.session.participant`
 **Purpose**: Tracks all session participants including walk-ins (temporary session assignments).
+This model remains unchanged.

 **Key Fields**:
 - `session_id` (Many2one → academy.session.occurrence) - Required